 If you haven’t heard of our play trays then you need to check out the preschool activity trays and then join us on creating some of these kids play time savers, boredom busters, quiet boxes … yeah, they are just that AMAZING and fulfill multiple purposes in our house.
+The trays are on our list of 90+ Indoor activities for kids during school closures.

 Kids Play Trays October